scale-it/algo-builder/docs/tutorials/t-wallet.md

 Algorand ecosystem lacks a maintained Vue JS component connected to main Algorand web wallets.

-[Algo Builder](https://algobuilder.dev/) is one of the main major frameworks for smart contract development and integrations.
+[Algo Builder](https://algobuilder.dev/) is one of the major frameworks for smart contract development and integrations.
 We took a responsibility to provide the community a Vue JS wallet widget, well integrated with the Algo Builder framework and Algo SDK.

 In this tutorial we will create a basic Vue JS web application which connects web wallets and perform a simple transaction (for eg: send Algo or call application).
 With the wallet widget a user can: